Nadezhda Kalinina: Early life and training

-Was born October 22, 1982, in Tynda, Amur Region.
+She was born on 22 October 1982 in Tynda, Amur Region.
 Nadezhda Kalinina began her ballet training at the age of 5.
 She managed to master various dance styles such as classical, folk, modern dance.
 At the age of 14, she already worked as a teacher of choreography in 3 schools of Saint-Peterburg.
 At the age of 15, she created her first choreographic classes, where she performed her first productions.

 In 2002 she graduated from the Leningrad Region College of Culture and the Arts with a degree in a Teacher of Choreography.
 In 2007 she graduated from the St. Petersburg Conservatory, having specialised in the Art of Choreography (class of Professor Alexander Polubentsev, Honoured Artist of Russia).

 Career

 At the age of 21, she joined the Russian dance theatre Intelballet as a soloist.
 In 2007–2009 she accepted the position of The Choreographer at the St. Petersburg Music Hall Theater.
 In 2010–2012 she became The Chief Choreographer in the Omsk State Musical Theater.
 In 2012—2013 she was The Chief Choreographer in the Musical Theater of the Republic of Karelia.
-From 2012—2015 she was invited as a choreographer of Astana Ballet.
+From 2012 to 2015 she was invited as a choreographer of Astana Ballet.
 Since 2013, the chief choreographer of the State Musical Theater St. Petersburg Chamber Opera Company.
 From 2018 - The Chief Choreographer of the Omsk State Musical Theater.